opencord/cord/docs/troubleshooting.md

  - `printconfig`: Prints the configured scenario and profile.

- - `xos-teardown`: Stop and remove a running set of XOS docker containers
+ - `xos-teardown`: Stop and remove a running set of XOS docker containers, removing the database.

+ - `xos-update-images`: Rebuild the images used by XOS, without tearing down running XOS containers.

  - `collect-diag`: Collect detailed diagnostic information on a deployed head and compute nodes, into `diag-<datestamp>` directory on the head node.